 February 1 is the 10th anniversary of Children’s Hospital of Wisconsin-Fox Valley.
 I would like to share our experience and let others know what a tremendous impact having the hospital close to our home has meant to us.

 My son, Griffin, was born in 2003 with a rare brain abnormality called Lissencephaly (Miller-Dieker syndrome).
-We knew of his condition while I was pregnant, and though somewhat prepared, had no idea what was to …Continue reading →
+We knew of his condition while I was pregnant, and though somewhat prepared, had no idea what was to …Click here to continue reading

 Drew is a 23-year-old boy that has a severe neuromuscular disorder inherited from his mother, Jane.
 Cognitively, Drew is around 5 years old.
 His immunity is poor, his kidneys are weak and his gastrointestinal system has basically come to a stop.
 He has been in a long fight and has met many challenges with the help of his family and Children’s Hospital of Wisconsin.